One of the doctors accused of providing ketamine to Matthew Perry agrees to plead guilty, filing shows

 By Taylor Romine, CNN

-Los Angeles (CNN) — One of the doctors accused of providing ketamine to actor Matthew Perry, who died from an overdose in October 2023, has agreed to plead guilty to four counts of distribution of ketamine, a plea agreement filed Monday shows.
+Los Angeles (CNN) — One of the doctors accused of providing ketamine to actor Matthew Perry, who died in October 2023, has agreed to plead guilty to four counts of distribution of ketamine, a plea agreement filed Monday shows.

 Dr. Salvador Plasencia, of Santa Monica, California, is one of five people who were charged in relation to Perry’s death.
 Prosecutors say an underground network of drug sellers and suppliers were responsible for distributing the ketamine that killed Perry, who starred in the TV show “Friends.”